NHS Scotland recommends a person has the flu vaccine if they:

-- people aged 50 or over
+- are aged 50 years and over

 Further guidance about eligible groups